Steven Yazzie

 Steven J. Yazzie (born 1970) is a Native American artist, who is enrolled in the Navajo Nation and of Laguna Pueblo descent of his father's side.
 He creates video art and installation environments but described painting as his first and most important medium.

-Personal life
+Early life

 Yazzie was born in Newport Beach, California, during 1970 and has three younger brothers.
 His parents divorced when he was four and less than a year later his mother married to a Navajo man.
 When he was six years old Yazzie's stepfather moved the family to an Arizona reservation in Black Mesa.

+Military service

-Yazzie later joined the Marine Corps and participated in the first Gulf War, in Desert Storm and Desert Shield.
-When he returned Yazzie discovered that his paternal grandfather had participated in World War II as a code-talker.
+Yazzie joined the U.S. Marine Corps and participated in the first Gulf War, in Desert Storm and Desert Shield.
+When he returned home, Yazzie discovered that his paternal grandfather had participated in World War II as a code-talker.
 His grandfather has inspired and been included in many pieces.

 Education

 Yazzie completed his bachelor of fine arts degree in intermedia at Arizona State University.
 He graduated from the Herberger Institute for Design and the Arts in 2014, being named the outstanding graduate.
 He briefly studied at the Skowhegan School of Painting and Sculpture in Maine.